Ulflander/compendium-js/README.md

 #### Build

-Next NLP requires `gulp` for the build process.
+Compendium requires `gulp` for the build process.
 Install it globally using `npm install -g gulp`.

 Use `gulp` command to build and watch the source files for changes for live rebuild.
 Use `gulp -p`

 #### Test

-Next NLP uses `nodeunit` for running the tests.
+Compendium uses `nodeunit` for running the tests.
 Install it with `npm install nodeunit -g`.
 Use `nodeunit test/*.js` to run the tests.

 ## Milestones